 Gambling associated with alcohol

 - Weddings: Many Baptists believe that a father-daughter dance at a wedding is pure, holy, and pleasing to God.
 It’s an important moment in which a woman transitions from the family that raised her to a family of her own.
-The dance between the bride and groom can not only be fun, but an expression of romantic love in a God-ordained context.
+Additionally, the dance between the bride and groom can not only be fun but an expression of romantic love in a God-ordained context.
+(Also see Can a Baptist Marry a Catholic?)

 - Children: Who hasn’t seen a toddler instinctively dance and bounce to the rhythm of music played in the home, in the car, or at church?
 Many Baptists believe that such expressions are delightful displays of innocence, which should be encouraged, not disciplined.